mikosik/smooth-build/doc/tutorial.md

  * Passes them to `javac` function that compiles those files.
  * Passes compiled files to `jar` function that packs them into jar file.

-Note that there's no need to explicitly create temporary directory for *.class files as they are passed as argument to `jar` function straight from `javac` output.
-This is different from how most other build tools work where you need explicitly specify (or even create) directory for files being processed.

 You can invoke execution of `release_jar` function from command line by running:

 ```